 Clostridium perfringens food poisoning results from eating food contaminated by the bacterium Clostridium perfringens.
 Once in the small intestine, the bacterium releases a toxin that often causes diarrhea.

 The gastroenteritis starts about 6 to 24 hours after contaminated food is eaten.
 The most common symptoms are watery diarrhea and abdominal cramps.
-Although usually mild, the infection also can cause abdominal pain, abdominal expansion (distention) from gas, severe diarrhea, dehydration, and a severe decrease in blood pressure (shock).
+Although usually mild, the infection also can cause abdominal pain, abdominal expansion (distention) from gas, severe diarrhea, dehydration, and a severe decrease in blood pressure (shock—see Shock).
 Symptoms usually last about 24 hours.

 To prevent infection, leftover cooked meat should be refrigerated promptly and reheated thoroughly before serving.

-Last full review/revision August 2012 by Thomas G. Boyce, MD, MPH
+Last full review/revision December 2014 by Thomas G. Boyce, MD, MPH